-In figure 5, in recent 4 hourly charts of Jain Irrigation, we can see RSI entering ’30-70’ zone from an oversold region and we can see a follow up upward movement after confirmation of hammer in candlestick chart (figure 5).
+In Figure 5, in the recent 4 hourly charts of Jain Irrigation, we can see RSI entering the’30-70’ zone from an oversold region and we can see a follow-up upward movement after confirmation of hammer in candlestick chart (figure 5).

 Often it is observed that there are divergences between price and RSI movement.